-Data were expressed as mean \pm SD.
+Data were expressed as mean $\pm$ SD.
 Unpaired t-test was used to compare between subjects characteristics of the two groups.
 One way MANOVA was used to compare measured variables between the two groups.
+Pearson correlation coefficient was used to find the relation between CNSNP and measured variables.
 Statistical package for the social sciences computer program (version 20 for Windows; SPSS Inc., Chicago, Illinois, USA) was used for data analysis.
 P less than or equal to 0.05 was considered significant.